luxzeitlos/wl-find-cursor/README.md

 Options:
   -d <int>    : animation duration in second.
-  -s <int>    : animation square size.
+  -s <int>    : animation circle size.
-  -c <hex int>: animation square color in 0xAARRGGBB format.
+  -c <hex int>: animation circle color in 0xAARRGGBB format.
   -p          : skip animation.
   -e <string> : command to emulate mouse move event.
   -h          : show this message.
 ```

-Run `wl-find-cursor` directly, it will draw an animation (a growing square) at the position of mouse cursor and exit.
-The duration is 1 second by default and the square color is default to `0xcfd79921`.
+Run `wl-find-cursor` directly, it will draw an animation (a growing circle) at the position of mouse cursor and exit.
+The duration is 1 second by default and the circle color is default to `0xcfd79921`.
 It should be enough to locate the mouse cursor.
 Moving mouse will quit the animation immediatly.

 To obtain the mouse coordinates only: